the-turing-way/the-turing-way/book/website/communication/peer-review/peer-review-code.md

 - Does the code handle errors properly?
 Where could this be improved?
 If there are any tests, check if they are correct, sensible, and useful.
 - Did code run but results (such as model outputs, tables, figures) differ to those published?
 By how much?
+Was this to be expected (for example, because of use of random numbers in the method)?

 **5. User perspective**
 - What did you find easy / intuitive?